Please note – this article has been updated in 2018.

 No institution can be forced to join.
 The States must opt in, and so must the churches and charities.
 And there are lots of churches.

 A failure to opt in will result in an ineffective scheme, and the results will show.
 It is disappointing to imagine what the NRS with only a couple of States and a handful of churches becoming involved.
 A compulsory scheme, on the other hand, has the potential to generate some real results.
+The States and institutions who have signed up only seek to benefit themselves, as more people will sign up to the NRS than look at their other options.
+The payout through the NRS is much lower than if you looked at filing a private claim.

 There is no incentivisation